maisha-khanum/Exo-Parameter-Learning/README.md

-# Exo-Parameter-Learning
+# Exo-Speed-Bin-Learning
-AA228 Final Project
+Learning Speed-Based Binning for CMA Optimization in Walking Prosthetics AA228 Final Project 2024

-Code and dataset derived from Slade 2022.
+CMA code and dataset derived from Slade 2022.